transkatgirl/KatWebSite/examples/html/core.md

      1. If the Liquid renderer is enabled, any Liquid inside the Page is rendered, using the Site object and Liquid includes as input.
         - The rendered Liquid file is then written to the Builder's `output` directory.
      2. (Pass #1) If the Markdown renderer is enabled and the Page contains a `.md` extension, the Page is rendered from Markdown to HTML.
-     3. (Pass #1) If the SASS renderer is enabled and the Page contains a `.sass` extension, the Page is rendered from SASS to CSS.
+     3. (Pass #1) If the SASS renderer is enabled and the Page contains a `.scss` extension, the Page is rendered from SASS to CSS.
      4. (Pass #2) If the HTML sanitizer is enabled and the Page contains HTML, the Page's HTML is sanitized.
 8. Page building (part 2)
    - The Site object, along with the Liquid includes, is used to finish building all the Pages inside the Site and write them to disk.